 Anyway, this has so far cost the bank a few billion dollars in legal fees and fines, not to mention the former CEO’s resignation.
 Indeed total litigation costs of $1,500m in 4Q19 helped drag quarterly earnings down to the $2,800m mark (circa 60¢ per share).
 Not good.

 The second issue concerns its balance sheet.
 Right now the bank has total assets of around $1,900,000m recorded on it.
-No, that’s not a typo – Wells Fargo has $1.9 trillion worth of assets, which is more than the annual GDP of every nation on Earth save the top nine or ten.
+No, that’s not a typo – Wells Fargo has $1.9 trillion in assets.
 Why exactly is this an issue?
 Well, at the moment Wells has to operate under a Federal Reserve imposed asset cap of $2 trillion until the bank has satisfied regulators’ concerns regarding compliance.

 Now, in order to grow organically you’d ordinarily expect a bank to grow its assets (e.g. by writing new loans).
 For the time being Wells can’t do this due to its past bad behavior.
 Nobody tells Colgate-Palmolive that it can’t sell more toothpaste each year, despite its massive 40% market share.
 Nobody tells Coca-Cola that it can’t sell more syrup to bottlers, despite ultimately being responsible for 3% of all beverages consumed globally each day.
 But big banks?
 Yes, they can periodically have their wings clipped owing to their somewhat unique role in the economy.
 Even so this issue will be solved sooner rather than later.